fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/sdk.md

 import DocCardList from '@theme/DocCardList';
 ```

-For services to communicate with Aperture Agent, [Control Points][flow-control]
+For services to control flows with Aperture Agent, [Control
-must be set to describe where the Flows are happening.
+Points][flow-control] must be set within the service.

 This can be achieved in the following ways:

-- [Istio/Envoy integration][istio]
+- [Istio/Envoy integration][istio] for controlling HTTP or GRPC requests flowing
+  through the service.
-- Use Aperture SDK to set feature or traffic Control Points within services.
+- Aperture SDKs can be used to set feature or traffic (HTTP and GRPC) control
-  This approach allows fine-grained control.
+  points within the service code.
+This approach allows for fine-grained flow
+  control.

 <a
 href={`https://github.com/fluxninja/aperture/tree/${apertureVersion}/sdks/`}>Aperture